-LEVEL ONE GRIEVANCE RESPONSE Date of Level One Meeting with Agency Director or PPL: // ☐In Person OR ☐ Conference Call Provider Agency or PPL Decision or Action Taken: Date of Decision:// Provider Agency Director or PPL Signature Date I am satisfied with the Level One decision \Box I am not satisfied with the Level One decision 1 Participant/Legal Representative Signature Date LEVEL TWO GRIE VANCE RESPONSE The Level Two Grievance: If you are not satisfied with the Level One response by the Provider Agency or PPL, you may proceed to Level Two.
-Send to: KEPRO, Inc., 100 Capitol Street, Suite 600, Charleston, WV 25301.
-Level Two decision will be based on Medicaid policy and/or health and safety issues.
-The will notify you of the decision.
-Date of Meeting/Discussion:// Date of Decision:// Signature Date of Notification to Participant/Legal Representative: JJ Decision/Action Taken :
+LEVEL ONE GRIEVANCE RESPONSE

+Date of Level One Meeting with Agency Director or PPL: / / Person OR Conference Call Provider Agency or PPL Decision or Action Taken: Da ate of Decision:// Provider Agency Director or PPL Signature Date O I am satisfied with the Level One decision O I am not satisfied with the Level One decision Participant/Legal Representative Signature Date LEVEL TWO CRIEVANO LEVEL TWO GRIEVANO E RESPONSE The Level Two Grievance: If you are not satisfied with the Level On proceed to Level Two.
+Send to: Kepro, 1007 Bullitt Street, Suite 20 be based on Medicaid policy and/or health and safety issues.
+They Date of Meeting/Discussion: / / Da ate of Decision:// Signature Date of Notification to Participant/Legal Representative: / / // Decision/Action Taken: Secusion, redon rancin 1